meyerlouis/meyerlouis.github.io/_posts/2000-01-02-Shrinkage.md

 ---

 ## The Problem
 Shrinkage methods are used for two reasons: to deal with *multicollinearity* and do *variable selection*.
 When high multicollinearity is present, the design matrix $X^TX$ becomes degenerate.
-When perfect multicollinearity is present, $rank(X^TX) < n$ and the matrix is invertible, so it is impossible to solve OLS.
+When perfect multicollinearity is present, $rank(X^TX) < n$ and the matrix is singular and thus non-invertible, so it is impossible to solve OLS.
 As a motivating example, perform the eigendecomposition of the design matrix:

 $$X^TX = Q\Lambda Q^{-1}$$